tigera-cs/quickstart-self-service/modules/module-4-introduction.md

 ### `curl` to the ingress

-CURL to the ingress to generate flow logs.
-Flow logs are required to analyze the applications in the Service Graph and Flow Visualization.

-> **Note**
-> Ensure that you are running a CURL to the ingress to generate the Kibana logs, Service Graph and Flow Visualization results shown in lessons in Module 4.
+Ensure that you are running a CURL to the ingress to generate the Kibana logs, Service Graph and Flow Visualization results shown in lessons in Module 4.

 ```bash
 while sleep 1;